ASendellPrice/IIB-rtd/docs/source/glossary.rst

 Here you will find definitions for common ISO 15189-related terms.

 .. dropdown:: Acceptability criteria

    Predefined specifications or limits used to determine whether a result, process, or product is considered fit for purpose.
 Must be documented before testing, e.g., control values must fall within a certain range, PCR efficiency must meet specified thresholds.

    **Example usage:**
-   Acceptability criteria for the qPCR assay required that positive control Ct values fall within ±1.0 of the established mean and that the negative control showed no amplification before results were approved.
+   *“Acceptability criteria for the qPCR assay required that positive control Ct values fall within ±1.0 of the established mean and that the negative control showed no amplification before results were approved.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip